-caught Adidas's attention after he boosted profitability at Henkel, the German consumer goods company - said that the group is certain to expand faster.
+The Danish manager - who caught Adidas's attention after he boosted profitability at Henkel, the German consumer goods company - said that the group is certain to expand faster.

 Mr Rorsted is targeting sales increases of 10 to 12 percent for the next three years, and profit growth of 20 to 22 percent.
-'We will become better and more efficient,' he said.
-'This, in turn, will help us to grow Adidas's profitability falls behind 30 even faster than originally planned and to achieve ... bottom-line improvements for our shareholders.'

-buses and lorries, which are ahead

-of passenger cars in self-driving

-systems.
-Martin Lundstedt of Volvo,
+We will become better and more efficient, he said.
+This, in turn, will help us to grow 30 even faster than originally planned and to achieve ... bottom-line buses and lorries, which are ahead of passenger cars in self-driving systems.
+Martin Lundstedt of Volvo.